-This time the registration with the monitor returns the state WAITSTANDBY, which drives `pgautoctl
+This time the registration with the monitor returns the state WAIT_STANDBY, which drives

-to create a secondary node.
-That's because a server already exists in the group and is currently SINGLE.
-In parallel to that, the monitor assigns the goal state WAIT_PRIMARY to the primary node, where the localpgautoctl
+pg_autoctl to create a secondary node.
+That’s because a server already exists in the group and is currently SINGLE.
+In parallel to that, the monitor assigns the goal state WAIT_PRIMARY to the primary node, where the local

-agent is going to retrieve the node name and port of the new node from the monitor database and openpghba.conf
+pg_autoctl agent is going to retrieve the node name and port of the new node from the monitor database and open

-for replication.
-When that's done, then the secondary node continues withpg_basebackup
+pg_hba.conf for replication.
+When that’s done, then the secondary node continues with

 We’re still CATCHING_UP though.
 This means that automatic failover is not possible yet.
 To be able to orchestrate a failover, we need to run our local service on the new node, monitoring Postgres health and replication status and reporting to the monitor every 5s: